 Time difference Yucatán Peninsula

 Mexico spans three time zones.
-As far as the Yucatán Peninsula is concerned, the states of Campeche and Yucatán have 7 hours less all year round (except for one week of beat, at the end of March and the beginning of November, due to the different time change dates).
-The state of Quintana Roo stays on summer time all year long.
+As far as the Yucatán Peninsula is concerned, the states of Campeche and Yucatán are 7 hours ahead all year round (except for a one-week gap at the end of March and beginning of November, due to different time change dates).
+The state of Quintana Roo remains on summer time all year round.
 The time difference with France is therefore 6 hours in winter and 7 hours in summer.

 Opening hours Yucatán Peninsula